Nezuko in Kanji and Hiragana - Zangyo-Ninja

 Watanabe in Kanji, Katakana and Hiragana - Zangyo-Ninja

-Origin of Watanabe The clan traces its ancestry to Watanabe no Tsunemori (Minamoto no Tsunemori), the foremost of the Four Heavenly Kings of Yorimitsu famed for slaying demons.
-Its name originates from its base at Watanabe Port in Settsu Province.
-The Watanabe clan excelled as a naval force, mastering water transport and spreading throughout … Read More
+Hello, Mr. Watanabe.
+This is an explanation of the origin of the surname Watanabe, which is shared by your ancestors and friends.
+The clan traces its ancestry to Watanabe no Tsunemori (Minamoto no Tsunemori), the foremost of the Four Heavenly Kings of Yorimitsu famed for slaying demons.
+Its name originates from its base at … Read More

 vector